 This shop is an absolute haven for chocolate lovers.
 Not only does French Broad make artisanal chocolate bars, all from scratch by their trained staff inside their factory; they also make cakes, cookies, ice cream and even drinkable hot chocolate.
 You can stay in the restaurant and admire the cosy and warm ambience or get some of the confections to go.
 Some must tries are their Chocolate Creme Brulee and Liquid Truffle.

 While there, Tina and I even found one chocolate made from Davao, Philippines.
 Wow, all the way from back home, that’s good to know.

 Chocolate Fetish has received many awards and is known to many as the best chocolate shop in North Carolina.
 There are a wide variety of different selections, from sipping chocolate to their beloved truffles.
 The staff are also very friendly, and give out samples of some of the display chocolates so you can pick out your favorites.

 For a chocolate lover like me these two shops were heaven!
 I felt like they had all the chocolate in the world.
 We got to sample a lot and they were sooooo good.

 This tour exactly was the one we went on, so check it out!
-I really loved how Franny’s farm practiced sustainable farming and all that – for some reason, after this tour I felt like I could live in a farm.
+I really loved how Franny’s farm practiced sustainable farming and all that – for some reason, after this tour, I felt like I could live on a farm.

 One rainy day, Tina and I decided to visit Breakout Asheville.
 We are both fans of mystery games and we really enjoyed this!
 We were able to escape both times.
 It was a good interactive game which really jogged our brains.